JoshuaW13/ConceptFitness/README.md

 ### Profile Page

 The profile page provides the user with the ability to edit their profile.
-The top provides customization elements for their profile picture, username and a short bio while the lower section lets them see a display of metrics, goals and statistics. \
+The top provides customization elements for their username and a short bio while the lower section lets them see a display of metrics, goals and statistics.
+The profile picture cannot be edited. \
 ![alt text](./readmeImages/image-12.png) \
 ![alt text](./readmeImages/image-13.png) \
 Metrics are all the key user details.
 Here they can edit data such as their age, weight, height and activity level.
-If there were a backend these pieces of information would be used in the goal system.
+If there were a backend, these pieces of information would be used in the goal system.
 ![alt text](./readmeImages/image-14.png)\
 ![alt text](./readmeImages/image-15.png) \
 The goals tab lets the user defined high level goals related to weight.
-They can create goals to gain, lose or maintain weight. \
+They can set their goal to gain, lose or maintain weight.
+For now, there are no validation checks for inconsistent inputs.
+For example, if the user sets their goal to "lose weight" and then sets their target weight to be greater than their current weight, the form would still save.
+This is included in the portfolio as an improvement that can be implemented.  \
 ![alt text](./readmeImages/image-16.png) \
 ![alt text](./readmeImages/image-17.png) \
-Finally, the statistics tab shows a graph related to the user's high level weight goal to show their progress over time. \
+The statistics tab shows a graph related to the user's high level weight goal to show their progress over time.
+The data points in the graph are hard coded and are not linked to any kind of information that the user logs.
+Our goal was to make other types of graphs like weekly averages over a month and then allow users to switch between them, but it could not be done due to time constraints. \
 ![alt text](./readmeImages/image-18.png) \
-Finally, there is a settings button that creates a popup that allows the user to change their unit preferences.
+Finally, there is a settings button that creates a popup that allows the user to change their unit preferences between metric and imperial.
 Please note that persistence through the whole website has not yet been implemented. \
 ![alt text](./readmeImages/image-19.png) \